PhD Thesis

 When depositing the thesis, the student must send a complete version of the thesis, along with another version without the confidential parts.

-Upon completion of the confidentiality period established by the UPM PhD Committee, the thesis shall be published in the University's open repository.
+Upon completion of the confidentiality period established by the EID, the thesis shall be published in the University's open repository.
 If there is a need to maintain the confidentiality, one-year extensions may be requested.

 Complete UPM regulations may be viewed at Thesis confidentiality procedure.